philipkfw/Coursera/JH-Data-Science-Specialization/Statistical-inference/Week-4-Assignment/README.md

 1. Load the ToothGrowth data and perform some basic exploratory data analyses
 2. Provide a basic summary of the data.
 3. Use confidence intervals and/or hypothesis tests to compare tooth growth by supp and dose.
 (Only use the techniques from class, even if there's other approaches worth considering)
-4. State your conclusions and the assumptions needed for your conclusions.
+4. State our conclusions and the assumptions needed for our conclusions.